eliaskickbushml/syslog-playground/README.md

 # Syslog Playground
 > Tell me and I will forget.
 Show me and I will remember.
-Involve me and I will understand
+Involve me and I will understand -- Old Chinese Proverb

 A PoC dockerized syslog server for testing purposes.